damladmrk/YZABootcamp/README.md

 - 🚧 **In Progress:**
+  - Basic XGBoost model setup (classification logic)
-  -
+  - Data cleaning script finalization
 - ⏭️ **Upcoming:**
+  - Evaluation of test results using XGBoost predictions
+  - Integration of backend with form logic
-  -
+  - Finalization of frontend interface
+  - Uploading **cleaned** dataset and code to GitHub
+  - Preparing user test scenario & presentation video
+  - Feature importance visualization for model

 #### 🔍 Retrospective:
 -  **What went well?**
   -  The team successfully created and cleaned the dataset ahead of schedule.
   -  Question mapping logic was discussed clearly and applied effectively.
   -  Task ownership was well distributed and completed collaboratively.
   -  Psychological test design and form conversion worked seamlessly.
 -  **What didn’t go well?**
   -  Due to communication problems, frontend preview delayed
 -  **What can we improve?**
   -  Time estimation for the video and main ML was slightly underestimated.
   -  **What should we change next time?**
   -  For the meetings we can make our meetings more frequently

 <details>
   <summary>📸 Screenshots & Files</summary>